ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] electric boogaloo
 # [fit] with 500% more node

 ^ The registry I run on my laptop looks nothing like that diagram & hasn't for a while.
 Now that operations are boring, we can do the development.
-Moving application logic out of couchdb & into individual node processes.
+Private modules.
+What we shipped last year as npm enterprise is 1 piece of this.

 ---

 ![fit](assets/cli-architecture-2015-01.png)

 ^ Ah, there's the node.
+Microservices, lots of redundancy.
+Moving application logic out of couchdb & into individual node processes.

 ---

-# [fit] haproxy ➜ node services
+# [fit] haproxy + node services
 # [fit] couchdb ➜ postgres
 # [fit] redis for caching
 # [fit] nginx + filesystem

 ^ The future stack.
 Might change, but correct in essentials.
+CouchDB is still our heart, and it feeds everything else.

 ---